mim-ml-teaching/public-rc-2025-26/docs/lab5-public/lab5.md

 As you remember from the lecture, one of the most important steps in image stitching is projecting all images on a common plane - this allows us to merge them into one picture.

 That's why your first task is to write a function that takes an image and a projective transformation matrix, applies the projective transformation to the image, and displays both the original image and the transformed image.
-To better visualize the effect of the transformation, consider creating a third visualization that overlays the transformed image with transparency onto the original one.
-This will make the change in perspective more apparent.

 You can implement the function by taking each pixel from the *destination* image and map it to a single pixel in the *source* image (by using the inverse homography).
 It is enough to use a nearest neighbor to find a pixel in the *source* image, it is not required to interpolate between the neighboring pixels.